synesissoftware/Pantheios/README.txt

 pantheios - README
 ==================

-Updated:    30th June 2016
+Updated:    29th January 2017

-See the introduction in the accompanying doc/html/1.0.1-beta217/index.html file.
+See the introduction in the accompanying doc/html/1.0.1-beta218/index.html file.

 Please feel free to request, nay demand, improvements in any areas